AhmedYousriSobhi/aCupOfTea/fields/systemAdministration/linuxAdminstration_I.md

 |Code Breakdown|Description|
 |--|--|
 ps| The ps command stands for "process status" and is used to list information about running processes on a Linux system. aux| These are options and arguments passed to the ps command.
-In this context:</br>a: It tells ps to list information about all processes, not just those associated with the current terminal session.</br>u: It provides a detailed user-oriented format for the output, including the owner of each process.
+In this context:</br>**a**: This option stands for "all processes" and is used to list all processes, including those that are not associated with the terminal.
+It's particularly useful for viewing processes from all users.</br>**u**: This option stands for "user-oriented" and provides additional information about the processes, such as the user who started each process and the resource usage (CPU and memory).</br>**x**: This option stands for "extended information" and is used to display information about processes that are not associated with a terminal, which includes background and daemon processes.
 |\| (Pipe)| The pipe symbol (\|) is used to send the output of the ps command as input to the grep command.
 It allows you to filter and search for specific information within the output of the previous command.
 |grep <process_name>| The grep command is used for searching and filtering text.
 In this context, it is used to find lines in the ps command's output that match the specified <process_name>.